- About Us

 This workshop is for anyone who is working with others in a caregiving capacity: therapists, counselors, pastoral caregivers and health care providers.

 Caregiver Fatigue (CF) characterised by profound emotional and physical exhaustion often accompanied with resentment and decreased job satisfaction.
-Many of us already felt overburdened in our jobs, especially given the last few years.
+Many of us feel overburdened in our jobs, especially given the last few years.
 Many more therapists are reporting some degree of caregiver burnout or fatigue during this pandemic.
 CF is a form of relational pain, one of connection, having emotional resonance with someone we care about who suﬀers.
 This is compounded when there is an increase in those suffering, and when we are experiencing situations and suffering similar as those for whom we are caring.

 One of the key components to addressing CF is to notice or become aware of how we are impacted; physically, cognitively, and emotionally.
 Research has shown that our own suffering can increase depending on how we relate to this suffering and how we relate to ourselves.
 Research has also shown that self-compassion is an evidence-based approach to changing our relationship with ourselves and our suffering, which in turn is strongly associated with emotional well-being, maintenance of healthy habits and satisfying relationships.